Publication Name: ETHRWorld

 How the 3-step process helps Tata Elxsi build a learning culture

-In an era of social distancing, the work culture has taken a new shift and having a physical demonstration can be tough.
-In such a scenario, redesigning and adapting to the work from home environment could be the key to maintaining business continuity.
-Some organisations have designed learning programmes in such a way that the employees can develop their skills and talent without hampering the workflow in the office environment.
+In an era of social distancing, the work culture has taken a new shift, and having a physical demonstration can be tough.
+In such a scenario, redesigning and adapting to the work-from-home environment could be the key to maintaining business continuity.
+Some organizations have designed learning programs in such a way that the employees can develop their skills and talent without hampering the workflow in the office environment.

 Speaking on the e-learning process, he said, "We follow a three-step process while planning the training sessions, which includes - identifying the training needs, identifying the training facilitators (internal and external), and identifying the training methodology (from nomination, execution, assessment to follow-up).
 The process always starts with an in-depth need analysis and outcomes.”

-Using the Design Thinking methodologies, Tata Elxsi works towards a learning culture by identifying the learning requirements at the individual level that supports both personal and organisational requirements.
+Using the Design Thinking methodologies, Tata Elxsi works towards a learning culture by identifying the individual level's learning requirements that support both personal and organizational requirements.

-“Our Learning Management Systems offers curated, personalised learning paths, be it a carefully put together series for a fresher or personalised, highly specialised technology training.
-The entire organisation is covered under the e-learning ambit – irrespective of their locations,” said Chikodi.
+“Our Learning Management Systems offers curated, personalized learning paths, be it a carefully put together series for a fresher or personalized, highly specialized technology training.
+The entire organization is covered under the e-learning ambit – irrespective of their locations,” said Chikodi.

 Demonstrative training modules have always been relevant

-Bringing Demonstration Training at the centre of the table, Chikodi said it is a time old way of teaching how to do something in a step-by-step way.
+Bringing Demonstration Training at the center of the table, Chikodi said it is a time-old way of teaching how to do something in a step-by-step way.

-“It’s a show-and-tell approach that helps to connect theory with practical for better and faster understanding,” he said.
+“It’s a show-and-tell approach that helps to connect theory with practice for better and faster understanding,” he said.

 Demonstrative training modules have always been relevant across industries and more so during the pandemic.
-It provides a real-time feel, repetition, accuracy driven learning space.
+It provides a real-time feel, repetition, accurate driven learning space.
 It facilitates both productivity and performance, he added.

 With an ever-growing workforce, he said, “demonstration is a better way of ensuring understanding and consistency.
-From the use of in-class training to the on-the-job demonstration, to the use of visual and signage cues, organisations are taking measures to ensure regular updates and improvements.”
+From the use of in-class training to the on-the-job demonstration to the use of visual and signage cues, organizations are taking measures to ensure regular updates and improvements.”